Joe Giarrusso, President

 Debbie Dann Kay

-Gary D. Hall, Board Chair
+Gary D. Hall, Chairman Emeritus

 Mr. Hall is a Senior Vice President with the Private Bank at Wells Fargo, and is instrumental in getting significant Wells Fargo dollars to our community nonprofits in need.
 He serves on many non-profit boards, and in addition to CVRep, is a trustee of the Palm Springs Art Museum and Educational Outreach co-chair, trustee for The Palm Springs International Film Society, trustee for the McCallum Theatre and Chairman of the McCallum Theatre Institute.